 In terms of percentage loss, the greatest can be seen at 16:30 (representing 16:00-17:00) when sunlight is blocked whilst the least is at 14:30 (1400-1500) when sunlight still reaches the window leading to high levels of illuminance.
-The percentage loss at other times continues to fluctuate around the 40% mark with another drop in the mid-morning when a certain level of sunlight is reflected from the proposed development
+The percentage loss at other times continues to fluctuate around the 46% mark with the gretest percentage reductions found at the beginning and the end of the days and the least being in the middle of the day when a certain level of sunlight is reflected from the proposed development.